robertseaton/robertseaton.github.com/_posts/2014-01-29-what-safe-spaces-look-like.markdown

 ---
 title: 4chan as Safe Space
 layout: post
+description: "On the importance of spaces where people can speak without fear of reprisal and the benefits of anonymity.
+Centers around 4chan as an example."
 ---

 **Meditation**: *If there are true things that no one is allowed to say, how will